March 31, 2009

 Chuck,

-I suggest you enroll in a college lever physics class and learn why your theories on the use of uncontrolled filler weight and placement in a confined cylindrical container/space is a recipe for failure.
+I suggest you enroll in a college level physics class and learn why your theories on the use of uncontrolled filler weight and placement in a confined cylindrical container/space is a recipe for failure.

 The first serious inconsistency issue that you are creating is the use of an over powder card.
 Unless you can precisely control the weight, and physical placement of the powder card inside the cartridge case, you are introducing an uncontrollable variable that will cause pressure variances upon ignition of the powder.
 Further, it is critical to control the compression pressure of the powder to insure a consistent burn rate.
 Compressing the powder has an effect on both the burn rate and the corresponding pressure that it creates upon ignition.

 The next uncontrollable variable that you are introducing is the weight & volume of the toilet paper filler.
 Do you weigh each piece of TP that you place in the cartridges and ensure that it is exactly the same?
 Do you position it in precisely in the case and in the exact same location from load to load?
-I am willing to bet that the answer is each of my questions NO.
+I am willing to bet that the answer to each of my questions NO.

 When you change the internal volume & space of the cartridge case with filler and powder cards, you are altering the burn rate and pressure of the measured powder charge.
 With no filler and no over card, it will give you a much more consistent burn rate for a powder that it not position sensitive.
 Because IMR 4198 is not position (as stated by Dupont) or temperature sensitive, it is a very good choice for the larger (older) former black powder cartridges.
 Numerous gun cranks in the past have advocated its use as well (Frank Barnes at the top of the list, and he did not mention fillers for its use).